Weed Reparations To Make up for Unfair Jailing of Cannabis Consumers

 To understand why this issue is causing peculiar political divisions and creating strange bedfellows, we need to examine specific and broader context.

-Black Unjustly Targeted by Police
+Black People Unjustly Targeted by Police

-The same system that kept cannabis out of the hands of suffering cancer patients also contributed to a different, but equally nefarious problem—one of unequal consequences for equal violations.
+The same system that kept cannabis out of the hands of suffering cancer patients also contributed to a different, but equally nefarious problem — one of unequal consequences for equal violations.

 In story after story, the American press has uncovered and publicized the disproportionate stopping, searching and sentencing of people of color.
-For instance, in Oakland, California, where the population is one-third black, one-third white, and one-third Latino, each demographic tends to report a similar amount of cannabis use.
-Yet the arrest and sentencing statistics show that black people make more than two-thirds of the cannabis arrests.
+For instance, in Oakland, California, where the population is one-third black, one-third white, and one-third Latino, each demographic tends to report a similar amount of cannabis consumption.
+Yet the arrest and sentencing statistics show that black people make up more than two-thirds of the cannabis arrests.

-White People Own Most Dispensaries
+White People own Most Dispensaries

-The Equity Permit Program passed unanimously, the program does not seek to start the city’s cannabis industry off on fair footing, but rather to quickly rectify a trend that’s become conspicuous in the fledgling industry: the vast majority of all cannabis businesses are owned by white people.
+The Equity Permit Program passed unanimously.
+The program does not seek to start the city’s cannabis industry off on fair footing.
+But rather to quickly rectify a trend that’s become conspicuous in the fledgling industry: the vast majority of all cannabis businesses are owned by white people.

-That statistic may partially come from laws that forbid criminals from entering the cannabis business space, but many cities, like San Francisco, have policies in place to expunge those convictions.
+That statistic may partially come from laws that forbid criminals from entering the cannabis business space.
+But many cities, like San Francisco, have policies in place to expunge those convictions.

 Weed Reparations Ignite Racial Disputes

 And, of course, there’s the public backlash.
-While most of the cannabis laws do not mention race, no one denies the racial aspect—even those who claim the American justice system is colorblind.
+While most of the cannabis laws do not mention race, no one denies the racial aspect.
+Even those who claim the American justice system is color blind.
 So, accusations of racism and reverse racism abound.
 In some ways, cannabis reparations seem to be yet another proxy war for long-simmering racial disputes in the country.
 But there are also valid concerns about the programs.

 For one thing, they don’t seem to work very well so far (although it’s honestly a bit too early to make a definitive judgment).
 For another, there are concerns that these kinds of programs further tie what many people may consider a negative thing (cannabis) to African Americans, strengthening a stereotype that dates back to the Jazz Age.